Ascenos/MMR1_Artillery/README.md

-# Tutorium 6
+# pyEngine

-Wir werden ein super tolles Spiel programmieren!
-> TODO
+Small Unity inspired Engine for some little projects

 ### Game Object hierarchy overview

 - GameObject
-> This is a base game Object
+        This is a base game Object
     - InputObject
-    > This object takes input and processes that
+            This object takes input and processes that
         - Tank
     - ParticleObject
-    > This is a small lived object for particles and smaller objects
+            This is a small lived object for particles and smaller objects
         - Projectile
         - ParticleEffects
     - RigidObjects
-    > Objects that rarely change, or do not need frequent update
+            Objects that rarely change, or do not need frequent update
         - Terrain
         - Background
 - GameFunction
-> These are used for independent functions from game objects.
+        These are used for independent functions from game objects.
     - mainGameFunction
     - some other stuff

 ---

 - GameBehavior
-> Coroutine to be executed with a GameObject to control it in 'parralel'
+        Coroutine to be executed with a GameObject to control it in 'parralel'

 ### Usage